michaelnavs/photo-to-pixels/README.md

 ## About The Project

 Apart of my NSF Research project, I was tasked with taking images of the sky and creating a dataset of RGB values.
-In Version 1, for each image, I had to create 25 10x10 patches, then add the rgb values for each pixel in the 10x10 to an excel sheet.
-In a seperate program, I attached turbidity values to the end of each row of data.
-In Version 2, for each pixel, I calculated a ratio of Blue/Green and created a new dataset with those ratio values.
-Again, the turbidity values were appended to the end of each row.

 ### Built With